josecodes/gce_condor/README.md

 ####To create a 10 node cluster from image:

 This command uses custom images instead of a start up script to create the instances.
-This *should* be faster, especially as more software is needed on the instance.
+This *should* be faster than a boot using a start-up script, especially as more software is needed to be on the instance.

     /gce_condor.py start -i 10